stenlan/JellyfinLoader/README.md

 // TODO.
 In short, it patches a DLL on disk that loads a different DLL very early in the Jellyfin startup process, then performs the necessary instrumentation.

 ## How do I use this??
 **If you are a Jellyfin user** and you are trying to install a plugin that depends on JellyfinLoader, simply install JellyfinLoader alongside that plugin.
+The repository URL is [https://raw.githubusercontent.com/stenlan/JellyfinLoader/refs/heads/main/repository.json](https://raw.githubusercontent.com/stenlan/JellyfinLoader/refs/heads/main/repository.json).

-**If you are a Jellyfin plugin developer** read along.
+**If you are a Jellyfin plugin developer**, read along.

 ### Using Harmony
 To use **Harmony**, simply link against **Lib.Harmony 2.4.1.0** and use Harmony like normal.
 JellyfinLoader will take care of the DLL being loaded.